Corrector estimates and homogenization errors of unsteady flow ruled by Darcy's law: Sketch of the proof

-\begin{remark} \emph{In terms of the equation $\eqref{pde:B}$, if $w_\varepsilon^{(2)}$ is regarded as an unknown vector field, the problem ``$\nabla\cdot v =g$'' has no uniqueness of the solution!
-Thus, there is no contradiction with that the constructed vector field $-(\hat{\xi}+\hat{\eta})$ satisfies the same equation $\eqref{pde:B}$ as $w_\varepsilon^{(2)}$ does.
-In fact, the intractable problem is that we cannot simply grasp satisfying estimates from the equation $\eqref{pde:B}$.
-Instead, by the constructed object $(\xi,\eta)$, the problem has been reduced to study each of them in $\eqref{pde:C}$.
-We finally mention that the methods of constructing solutions for (1) and (2) in $\eqref{pde:C}$ are different (see Section $\ref{sec4}$ for the details).} \end{remark}
+\begin{remark} \emph{In terms of the equation $\eqref{pde:B}$, if $w_\varepsilon^{(2)}$ is regarded as an unknown vector field, the problem ``$\nabla\cdot v =g$'' has no uniqueness of the solution (see e.g. \cite[Theorem III.3.1]{Galdi11}).
+Thus, there is no contradiction with that the constructed vector field $-(\hat{\xi_{\varepsilon}}+\hat{\eta_{\varepsilon}})$ satisfies the same equation $\eqref{pde:B}$ as $w_\varepsilon^{(2)}$ does.
+In fact, the intractable problem is that we cannot simply grasp satisfactory estimates from the equation $\eqref{pde:B}$.
+Instead, by the constructed object $(\xi_{\varepsilon},\eta_{\varepsilon})$, the problem has been reduced to studying each of them in $\eqref{pde:C}$, where the so-called Bogovskii's operator is involved (see e.g. \cite{Bogovskii79} or \cite[Section III.3]{Galdi11}).
+We finally mention that the methods of constructing solutions for (1) and (2) in $\eqref{pde:C}$ are different (see Section $\ref{sec4}$).} \end{remark}

-\begin{remark} \emph{ Although there is no direct relationship between $(\hat{\xi},\hat{\eta})$ and its counterparts given by Z. Shen \cite{Shen20} for stationary cases, they are still analogous in the sense of the role played in the error estimates.
-With a slightly different point of view, we prefer to understand it from the perspective of the boundary-layer correctors associated with Bogovskii's operator\textsuperscript{\ref{footnote}}, and it seems to be reasonable in the homogenization theory of fluid mechanics. } \end{remark}